nikefn/nikefn.github.io/_posts/2024-08-09-journeytoquestion.markdown

 *Header-Image Credit: [NASA Images at the Internet Archive](https://archive.org/details/AS11-44-6548)*

----

 > *"The whole is greater than the sum of its parts."*
->
 > -Aristotle

 ---

 Imagine someone asks you: *"On a scale from 1 to 5, how liveable is your neighbourhood?"*.

-This might seem like a straightforward question at first, yet your answer might depend on whether you were asked on a sunny Saturday morning after a good night's sleep or on a grey Monday evening after a delayed commute.
-It could depend on whether the person asking is a city official, a friendly looking neighbour or a stranger with a clipboard.
-It depends on what "liveable" means to you: Safe? green? cultural life? affordable rent?
-And it depends on other things that are hard to pin down, like e.g. a feeling of belonging or how well you get along with your neighbours. [^liveability]
+This might seem like a straightforward question at first, yet your answer might depend on whether you are being asked on a sunny Saturday morning after a good night's sleep or on a grey Tuesday after returning from a bad day at work.
+It could depend on whether the person asking is a someone official or a friendly looking neighbour or a stranger with a clipboard wearing a uniform of a telco company.
+It also depends on how you would define *"liveable"* for yourself.
+Would it mean a safe neighbourhood? a green one? a neighborhood with many bars? what about affordable rent?
+Or on things like a feeling of belonging or how well you get along with your neighbours? [^liveability]

-[^liveability]: For an interesting read, see e.g: Okulicz-Kozaryn, A. (2013).
+[^liveability]: For a interesting reads, see e.g: Okulicz-Kozaryn, A. (2013).
 City Life: Rankings (Livability) Versus Perceptions (Satisfaction). *Social Indicators Research*, 110(2), 433–451.
-[DOI: 10.1007/s11205-011-9939-x](https://doi.org/10.1007/s11205-011-9939-x) which suggests that objective liveability rankings and subjective resident perceptions don't necessarily align or Mouratidis, K. & Yiannakou, A. (2022).
+[DOI: 10.1007/s11205-011-9939-x](https://doi.org/10.1007/s11205-011-9939-x) which suggests that objective liveability rankings and subjective resident perceptions don't necessarily align.
+Or 'Mouratidis, K. & Yiannakou, A. (2022).
 What makes cities livable?
 Determinants of neighborhood satisfaction and neighborhood happiness in different contexts. *Land Use Policy*, 112, 105855.
-[DOI: 10.1016/j.landusepol.2021.105855](https://doi.org/10.1016/j.landusepol.2021.105855) on how answers can differ depending on whether the question is framed around satisfaction or happiness.
+[DOI: 10.1016/j.landusepol.2021.105855](https://doi.org/10.1016/j.landusepol.2021.105855)' on how answers can differ depending on whether the question is framed around satisfaction or happiness.

-*...It all depends, right?* - This is a small thought experiment, yet it illustrates a fundamental challenge that is more than just about survey design.
+*Well, ...it all depends, right?* This small thought experiment shows a fundamental challenge in social science research that is more than just about how you ask questions or how you design a citizen survey.
 It reaches into how we measure and evaluate life in cities and how difficult this is to do accurately.

----

 Managing complex human systems like cities often turns around quantitative economic metrics, which heavily influence decision-making.
 However, these numerical economic measures frequently fall short in areas where financial profit is not the primary objective, for example in culture, urban nature and in most sustainability-related topics.

 Think for example of a city that might show strong economic growth through quantitative indicators like GDP.
-But this doesn't necessarily reflect the residents' quality of life, happiness or the city's cultural richness - factors that are inherently qualitative.
+But this doesn't necessarily reflect the residents' quality of life, happiness or the city's cultural richness.
+Those factors that are inherently qualitative.

-This fundamental gap of economic theory has been recognised for quite a while [^10].
+This fundamental gap of economic theory has been recognised for quite a while.
 The discussions around it gave birth to new scientific fields like environmental economics and new concepts like the *concept of externalities* [^pigou] or the *'Tragedy of the Commons'* [^1] [^stiglitz] [^oecd_life].

 [^pigou]: Pigou, A. C. (1920). *The Economics of Welfare*.
 Macmillan.
 Pigou introduced the concept of externalities which became foundational to environmental economics and the recognition that markets systematically underprice public goods like clean air, biodiversity or community well-being.
+He gave name to the textbook-famous [Pigouvian-Tax](https://en.wikipedia.org/wiki/Pigouvian_tax).

 [^1]: A situation where individuals acting according to their self-interest can ultimately deplete shared resources, despite understanding that depleting these common resources is against everyone's long-term best interests.
 See: Hardin, G. (1968). *The Tragedy of the Commons*.
 Science, 162(3859), 1243–1248.
 [DOI: 10.1126/science.162.3859.1243](https://doi.org/10.1126/science.162.3859.1243).